Prisoners’ Education Trust – Course Prospectus 2026-2027

 Tutor support: Tutors give support by providing feedback answering queries.

-This course is a follow-up to Part 1, and it explores writing poetry and writing for younger readers.
-In both units, you will practise how to write in a vivid, exciting, and immediate way by considering your use of imagery, words, and rhythm.
-You will study poetic forms, genre, and romance among many other things!
+If you want to try your hand at poetry or writing for younger readers, this course is a good place to start.
+In both units, you will practise how to write in a vivid, exciting and immediate way by considering your use of imagery, words and rhythm.
+You will study poetic forms, genre, romance and more, discovering some of the different ways to approach these forms of writing.

 Unit 1 Writing Poetry